|

 Tuesday

-right there in the
+It says right there in the U.S Constitution: E=mc².

-Thursday Kurt Vonnegut was a great writer.
-He greated on everyone’s nerves.
-According to government studies, alcohol is more socially damaging than heroin or crack, though not as socially damaging as government studies.
+heroin or crack, though not as socially damaging as government studies.

 Friday

-Did someone say 'movie rights?'
+Did someone say "film rights?"

 *